 No, the general skiing terrain would have to be rated as advanced but not expert level terrain.

-No, it is all provided.
+No, all bedding is provided.

 Although tipping is not a requirement, it is considered standard practice in the guiding industry and is appreciated by our guides.
 We generally recommend roughly 10%-15% of your course or trip cost or a flat amount that you are comfortable with.